Feelings, responses and reactions to a death in the family

 Adults may find it overwhelming to offer support to children when they are also experiencing their own grief.
 You should accept that things will be difficult for a while and cannot be made better in a short space of time.
 Sometimes adults and children will need professional help to guide them through the process of bereavement.

 There is more than one way to support children and expressing how you feel enables them to know that it is fine to show their feelings too.
-The way that you deal with your emotions will have an impact on how a child copes.
+If grief is hidden, the child will think that grief is not an acceptable feeling.

 Supporting and talking to children about death

 Even though it may be difficult for you, it is vital to help a child through the journey of grief by talking about the person who has died, sharing feelings and information, giving reassurance and recalling and stimulating memories.
-Children will not want to forget the person who has died and will often ask difficult questions throughout the process of grieving.
-Talk to them in language they understand by using straightforward words such as ‘dead’ and ‘dying’ and check that they have understood by asking pertinent questions.
-It is best to deliver the news slowly and in small chunks.
+Children will not want to forget the person who has died and will often ask difficult questions.
+Talk to them in language they understand by using straightforward words such as ‘dead’ and ‘dying’.
+Check that they have understood and encourage them to ask questions.
+Avoid using euphemisms (such as ‘went away’ or ‘went to sleep’) which may scare or confuse children.
+Find more information on talking to children about death here.

 Death of a parent